lincyrajasekaran3/Ecommerce_Follow_Along/README.md

 ---

-### Milestone 4: Creating User Model and Controller
+# MILESTONE 4: Creating User Model and Controller

 - Designed the User model with fields such as name, email, password, and role.
 - Implemented user authentication and authorization mechanisms.